-In the Bay Area, this pattern of displacement has resulted in a significant shift of the lower-income population from urban to suburban and exurban areas that have limited access to transit, job opportunities and many other amenities and services.
+In the Bay Area, this pattern of displacement has resulted in a significant shift of the lower-income population from urban to suburban and exurban areas that have limited access to transit, job opportunities and many other amenities and services (see Map 42).
 More choices for housing close to transit and job centers can relieve this pressure, but the Bay Area has a large deficit of housing production that dates back to the 1970s.

-Solving the region's housing affordability crisis will require a significant push to build more housing at all income levels, to build these units closer to transit and jobs, and to build them at a much faster pace than has been managed even in this current boom.
+Solving the region's housing affordability crisis will require a significant push to build more housing at all income levels, to build these units closer to transit and jobs, and to build them at a much faster pace than even in the current economic cycle.